AndrewHazelden/Domemaster-Photoshop-Actions-Pack/readme.md

 When an image is flattened, all of the transparent background areas in the image will be filled with a solid color.

-*Note:* You really want to have saved a backup of your photoshop document before you flatten the image because all of your layers are permenatly merged into a single element!
+*Note:* You really want to have saved a backup of your Photoshop document before you flatten the image because all of your layers are permanently merged into a single element!

 * * *